Skip to Content

 Theatre Arts Program

-We are dedicated to providing a well-rounded approach to the study and practice of theatre, striking a balance between study and application, between academic and professional opportunities and between performance and technology—with all students collaborating on an equal footing, whether as actors, technicians, designers, or directors.
+We are dedicated to providing a well-rounded approach in the theatre arts curriculum, striking a balance between study and application, between academic and professional opportunities, and between performance and technology—with all students collaborating on an equal footing, whether as actors, technicians, designers, or directors.
 The Theatre Arts Program (THEA) emphasizes one-on-one faculty mentoring and the development of relationships with outside arts organizations.

 At Stetson, theatre is a liberal art that prepares students for life beyond college, whether in graduate study, professional activity, or a career path outside the theatre.
 The study of theatre arts in the classroom and through production emphasizes creativity, collaboration, critical thinking, and cross-disciplinary approaches, allowing it to play a unique role in a liberal arts education.
 We offer a rigorous and rewarding curriculum for those students interested in majoring or minoring in theatre arts.
 Not only for career training but as a kind of “rehearsal for life” through applied study and hands-on experience.
 This “training for the real world” prepares students for a variety of careers in our ever-changing world.